Mike Lynn: General manager

-In 1974, Lynn was hired by the Minnesota Vikings as an assistant to the owner.
-He was named general manager in 1975 by then Vikings owner Max Winter following the departure of GM Jim Finks.
-Lynn was GM when the Vikings went to one Super Bowl and four Division Championship during his first four years with the team.
 In 1989, thinking that the Vikings were a big-time running back away from being a great team, he dealt what eventually turned into 5 players and 8 draft picks to the Dallas Cowboys in exchange for running back Herschel Walker.
 The three 1st round and three 2nd round picks eventually netted the Cowboys Emmitt Smith, Darren Woodson, and Russell Maryland and three Super Bowl rings.
 On the Vikings' side, Walker gained 148 yards rushing on 18 carries in his first game, but averaged less than 81 yards a game for the other 26 games.